lachydotmcg/slopsec/README.md

 # slopsec

-A Claude Code skill that security-audits **vibe-coded SaaS apps** — the kind shipped fast with AI help, where "it works" and "it's safe to put on the internet" are very different things.
+A Claude Code skill that security-audits your **vibe-coded SaaS apps**, so your slop isn't just slop, its secure slop!

 Bots scan the whole internet constantly.
-The premise here is a real one: a freshly launched app got probed by an attacker within 3 hours of going live.
+The premise here is a real one; freshly launched apps can get probed by an attacker within 3 hours of going live, with this it ensures that your AI Agent isn't skipping the security checks that count.
-"Nobody knows my URL yet" has never been a security model.

-slopsec turns **50 recurring ways vibe-coded apps get owned** into a repeatable
-audit: scope the app, walk the checklist, prove the findings, prioritize by severity, fix, and re-verify.
+slopsec turns **50 recurring ways vibe-coded apps get pwned** into a repeatable audit; scope the app, walk the checklist, prove the findings, prioritize by severity, fix, and re-verify!

 ## What's inside